VA Fiduciary Program: Complete 2026 Guide — Rights, Process & How to Fight Back

 VA Field Examination

 A VA field examiner visits the veteran in person to assess their ability to manage financial affairs and to interview the proposed fiduciary.
 The field examiner evaluates the veteran's understanding of their income and expenses, their ability to make financial decisions, and the suitability of the proposed fiduciary.
 This interview is recorded and becomes part of the administrative record.
-The veteran should be candid but also advocate for themselves if they believe the functional determination is inaccurate.

 3